“Life is like riding a bicycle. To keep your balance, you must keep moving forward.”

 It is not logical to think that if your pain was gone that you could enjoy your life.
 There are too many ways to experience pain.
 You have to first learn to enjoy life, understanding there are days that you will enjoy it more than others.
 A positive outlook with a sense of play can keep you moving forward regardless of your circumstances.

 An old song returns

 One example I often use in clinic is that any time you do not spend time practicing a skill, you will eventually lose it.
 My wife played guitar in her 20’s and became proficient in a picking style of performing.
-Two years ago she began to take lessons from an extraordinary Bay Area guitar teacher.
+A few years ago, she began to take lessons from an extraordinary Bay Area guitar teacher.
 About six months into her lessons, parts of some old songs began to return in her head.
 One day she sat down and played a complete piece that she had not thought about for decades.
-The pathways were still there.
-Anxiety and anger circuits will atrophy, if you turn your attention elsewhere.
-They will never completely disappear since these are also emotions that are necessary for survival and will be in play daily.
-By become aware of their influence, you will gradually spend less and less time on them.
+The memory was still there.
+Pain, anxiety and anger circuits will atrophy, if you turn your attention elsewhere.
+They will never completely disappear since these are also emotions that are necessary for survival.
+By being aware of their influence, you will gradually spend less and less time on them.